ndkv/googlemaps-emergency-routing/README.rst

 * Implement GeoJSON
 * Make the desktop client mobile device friendly
 * Automatic reload of comments after a new one has been submitted
 * Export of route solutions in KML, GML, GeoJSON, etc.
+* Redesign the interfaces

 Publications
 ============

 http://www.isprs.org/proceedings/XXXVIII/Gi4DM/CDDATA/authorIndex.html